Updated January 2024

 Rodeo Cook-off runs for three days, Thursday dinner, Friday dinner, and Saturday lunch and dinner.
 It is always the weekend before The Houston Livestock Show and Rodeo and the official kick-off to Rodeo season.

-Tickets are $20 for adults and $10 for kids.
-Admission gets you into concerts at the Miller Lite stage at The Garden, admission to the Carnival (but no carnival tickets), admission to the Saloon & Chuckwagon, and a complimentary sliced brisket, beans and chips.
+Tickets are $25 for adults and $10 for kids.
+Admission gets you into concerts at The Garden Stage (sponsored by Miller Lite), admission to the Carnival (but no carnival tickets), admission to the Saloon & Chuckwagon, and a complimentary sliced brisket, beans and chips.
 Admission does not get you into private team tents (more on that to come).

 The Houston Rodeo Cook-off is also some of the best people watching you can get.
 Folks are dressed to the nines in western wear, which shocked the heck out of my Philadelphia raised husband his first year.
 Aside from that a special breed of folk come out to cook-off.
 I’ve seen a man with a floor length duster jacket made entirely from Crown Royal bags.
 I’ve also seen a man with a jacket made of assorted animal pelts.
 In some ways it’s the Houston and rodeo version of the renaissance festival.